Kunstinstituut Melly

-Kunstinstituut Melly is a contemporary art gallery located in a former school building on Witte de Withstraat, in Rotterdam, the Netherlands.
+Kunstinstituut Melly is a contemporary art house located in a former school building on Witte de Withstraat, in Rotterdam, the Netherlands.
 It was founded in 1990 and originally named after the street it was located on.
 It presents curated exhibitions, symposiums, live events, educational programs, and has a separate art literature publishing arm.

 In 2017, the Witte de With Center for Contemporary Art, as it was known, announced it would change its name in order to distance itself from its de facto namesake, the Dutch naval admiral Witte de With, and recognise the negative impacts of colonialism.
 Its new name, Kunstinstituut Melly, was announced in 2020, and references a sculpture by Canadian artist Ken Lum displayed on the exterior wall of the building entitled Melly Shum Hates Her Job (1989).

 History

-The gallery was formerly known as the Witte de With Center for Contemporary Art and was established in 1990 as a center for contemporary art with a mission of curating and exhibiting international art exhibitions.
-It is based in a former school building, which it shares with the TENT gallery.
+The art house was formerly known as the Witte de With Center for Contemporary Art and was established in 1990 as a center for contemporary art with a mission of curating and exhibiting international art exhibitions.
+It is based in a former school building, which it shared with the TENT gallery.

 Chris Dercon was the first director from 1990 to 1996.
 He was followed by Bartomeu Marí (1996–2001), Catherine David (2002–2004), Hans Maarten van den Brink (2004–2006) and Nicolaus Schafhausen (2006–2011).
-Defne Ayas was appointed director in 2012, and was succeeded by Sofía Hernández Chong Cuy in 2018.
+Defne Ayas was appointed director in 2012, and was succeeded by Sofía Hernández Chong Cuy in 2018, and Gabi Ngcobo in 2024.